Sessions Overview

 Type

-defines what kind of operation the session performs and the input/output API schemas.
+The session type defines what kind of operation the session performs and the input/output API schemas.

 Different types of sessions: